 In the beginning, I felt overwhelmed and was praying for wisdom, power, and success asking the Lord to give me a red line, a guiding principle to get me through.
 So many things demand my attention daily.
 I have found enormous help and powerful strategies in overcoming distractions in the Book of Nehemiah.

 Nehemiah was a great leader and man of faith who initiated and supervised the rebuilding of Jerusalem during the 2nd Temple period.
 And most of all he was a person knowing how to deflect the attempts of the enemy to distract him and sabotage his work.

-The first truth to acknowledge is that there will be always opposition to our ministries and to our growth (Nehemiah 4, Nehemiah 6).
-It is unavoidable.
 This opposition can take different forms – ridicule, reproach, intimidation, criticism, distraction, attempts to discredit us, lessening the effect of our testimony, and work.
 All these forms have one overall aim – to make us stop and not accomplish the work we have been given, to distract us and divert us from what is important.The main goal of the enemy is to make us stop and not accomplish the work we have been given, to distract us and divert us. #distraction #opposition #BibleStudy #bgbg2 Click To Tweet

 Remember to pin me for later!

 It will help us a lot in overcoming distractions if we acknowledge how extensive and great the work God has assigned to us, is.
 Listen to Nehemiah’s response to the attempts of his enemies to distract him and let him leave his work:

 “I am carrying on a great project and cannot go down.
 Why should the work stop while I leave it and go down to you?“ (Nehemiah 6:3)

 Our work in serving God in the manifold ways He has assigned to us and being His co-workers and partners in advancing His kingdom on earth is a great project and top priority.